A TESS View of Post-Eruption Variability in the Novae V1405 Cas,V1716 Sco, and V1674 Her: Discussion

 \subsection{The Unprecedented Spin-Down of \ncas}

 The GLS periodogram of \ncas\ reveals a dominant periodicity at $116.88$\,s, which we interpret as the WD spin period.
-By dividing the \tess\ light curve into sequential segments and measuring the period in each, we detected a secular increase in the spin period, corresponding to a spin-down rate of $\pdot = 1.78 \times 10^{-8}$\,s\,s$^{-1}$ (0.00154$\, {\rm s\, d}^{-1}$).
+By dividing the \tess\ light curve into sequential segments and measuring the period in each, we detected a secular increase in the spin period, corresponding to a spin-down rate of $\pdot = 1.91 \times 10^{-8}$\,s\,s$^{-1}$ (0.00164$\, {\rm s\, d}^{-1}$).
 This rate is among the highest ever measured in WD binaries, even for IPs (see Table 2).
-This allows us to derive a fundamental property of the system within the magnetic rotator framework, i.e. the spin-down luminosity, $L_{\text{sd}} = 4\pi^2 I \dot{P}P^{-3} \approx 3.9 \times 10^{37}$ erg/s \citep{Shapiro1983}\footnote{Assuming a WD mass of 0.7\ms\ \citep{Taguchi2023} in the moment of inertia \citep[$I \approx kM_{WD} R_{WD}^{2} \approx 10^{49}$ g cm$^2$, with $k$=0.12 from][]{Yoon2005}}.
+This allows us to derive a fundamental property of the system within the magnetic rotator framework, i.e. the spin-down luminosity, $L_{\text{sd}} = 4\pi^2 I \dot{P}P^{-3} \approx 4.72 \times 10^{36}$ \lumcgs \citep{Shapiro1983}\footnote{Assuming a WD mass of 0.7\ms\ \citep{Taguchi2023} in the moment of inertia \citep[$I \approx kM_{WD} R_{WD}^{2} \approx 10^{49}$ g cm$^2$, with $k$=0.12 from][]{Yoon2005}}.
 This immense power release is sufficient to dominate the system's energy budget.

 A braking torque of this magnitude is inconsistent with standard disk-fed accretion, which is expected to transfer angular momentum to the WD, causing spin-up.
 We therefore propose that \ncas\ is in a magnetic propeller state \citep{Illarionov1975}.
 In this regime, the magnetospheric radius ($\Rm$) exceeds the co-rotation radius ($\Rco$), leading to the centrifugal ejection of matter attempting to accrete, which extracts angular momentum from the WD.
-The detection of beat frequencies in the power spectrum, which implies some form of disk-fed accretion, adds a layer of complexity.
-A detailed analysis of the power spectrum reveals a complex and evolving beat frequency structure.
-While the classic $\omega - \Omega$ orbital sideband (a signature of reprocessing from a disk) is present at times, we also detect a prominent $\omega + \Omega$ sideband.
-The presence of this $\omega + \Omega$ frequency is characteristic of a 'disk-overflow' or stream-fed accretion geometry, where a portion of the accretion stream interacts directly with the magnetosphere \citep{Wynn1992}.
-The direct impact of this stream-like component provides a highly efficient mechanism for angular momentum transfer, likely contributing to the extreme spin-down torque we observe.